Freshwater Game Species Daily Limits

 There is no closed season for fishing in freshwater in Georgia except for the following:

-- Trout Season: Trout streams that are designated as seasonal trout streams are OPEN to fishing for any species from March 29 – October 31, 2014 and from March 28 – October 31, 2015.
+- Trout Season: Trout streams that are designated as seasonal trout streams are OPEN to fishing for any species from March 28 – October 31, 2015 and from March 26 – October 31, 2016.
 Seasonal trout streams are CLOSED to fishing for all fish species at all other times.
-See Trout Stream Designations by County.
+See Trout Fishing and Trout Streams by County for trout stream designations.

 - Flint, Chattahoochee and Spring Creeks: The Flint River and its tributaries from the Georgia Power Co. dams at Albany to the US Hwy 84 bridge; the Chattahoochee River and its tributaries from the Columbia Lock and Dam to the GA Hwy 91 bridge; and Spring Creek and its tributaries downstream to GA Hwy 253 are CLOSED to striped bass fishing and spear fishing from May 1–October 31 each year.